popey/popey.com-blog/content/post/2021/02/lets-go-snapping.md

   - build-on: armhf
 ```

 There's only one part to this snap, and that's the `ticker` project itself.
 Snapcraft has a `go` plugin and it thus knows how to build a project made with Golang, so not much to specify there.
 I specified a `source-tag` which I got from the upstream project [releases](https://github.com/achannarasappa/ticker/releases) page.
 As I write this v2.1.0 is current - thirteen hours ago.
 Later I'll remove that line so it builds the latest tip of master, rather than releases.
-So aventurous users can try the latest commits directly from the `edge` channel in the Snap Store.
+So adventurous users can try the latest commits directly from the `edge` channel in the Snap Store.

 The `snapcraftctl` lines simply pull the source then set the version for the snap which gets consumed by `adopt-info` earlier in the yaml.